rit-coms/COMS-Console/README.md

 - **Kiosk Mode:** Run with less overhead using a custom kiosk window manager like [cage](https://github.com/cage-kiosk/cage) (for pi only)

 ### Backend

+- **Game Updating & Version Control** Integrate a system for downloading updated versions of games

 - **Pause Menu Screen:** Implement a general overlay that communicates to the game to pause and give the options to quit out of a game